Tylerchristensen100/iCal/README.md

 - Create events with start and end times, summaries, descriptions, and locations.
 - Define recurrence rules for events (daily, weekly, monthly, yearly).
+- Handle 1 time exceptions for recurring events.
+- Support for To-Do and Journal components.
+- Set reminders for events with various actions (display, email, audio).
+- Support for all major time zones via the iCal_VTIMEZONE library.
 - Export calendars to .ics files compatible with popular calendar applications.

 ## Installation